-12. Governance, conduct We are committed to reporting clearly, openly, and accurately to We are responding and organisational all our stakeholders.
-Our coordinated internal and external positively to the resilience assurance regime provides confidence to our leaders, increased public scrutiny We may not achieve the customers, and regulators that we achieve this.
-We have re- of the conduct and standard of conduct and established our values and expected behaviours to meet governance of UK reporting expected by customer needs with integrity.
-We continue to promote our business. our stakeholders.
-Speak Up policy and investigate and learn from all issues raised.
-We have reviewed our Code of Ethics with the Board and are The level of risk has cascading the requirements through the business.
-We have increased. clarified our risk governance and responsibilities, to provide a clear line of sight to the Board.
+We are committed to reporting clearly, openly, and accurately to all our stakeholders.
+Our coordinated internal and external assurance regime provides confidence to our leaders, customers, and regulators that we achieve this.
+We have reestablished our values and expected behaviours to meet customer needs with integrity.
+We continue to promote our Speak Up policy and investigate and learn from all issues raised.
+We have reviewed our Code of Ethics with the Board and are cascading the requirements through the business.
+We have clarified our risk governance and responsibilities, to provide a clear line of sight to the Board.

 We are aware of the White Paper on the Corporate Governance Code and the potential for a new regulator.
 We are mapping the impact and assessing the risk, including our supply chain.
 We are confident that we have foundations for a positive response.
+We are responding positively to the increased public scrutiny of the conduct and governance of UK business.